 "I, (name), do solemnly swear that I will support the constitution of the United States, and of this State; that I will honestly demean myself in the practice of the law, and will discharge my duties to my clients to the best of my ability.
 So help me God."Wyoming Code §33-5-112 provides:

-"No person shall be deemed admitted to the bar until he shall have taken an oath to the effect that he will support, obey, and defend the constitution of the United States, and the constitution and laws of this state, and that he will faithfully and honestly and to the best of his ability discharge the duties of an attorney and counselor-at-law."See also California Business and Professions Code §§6067-68, Indiana Code §33-21-1-1, Idaho Code §3-201, Kentucky SCR §2.010, Montana Code §37-61-207, North Carolina Gen. Statutes §11-11, and Virginia Code § 54.1-3903.
+"No person shall be deemed admitted to the bar until he shall have taken an oath to the effect that he will support, obey, and defend the constitution of the United States, and the constitution and laws of this state, and that he will faithfully and honestly and to the best of his ability discharge the duties of an attorney and counselor-at-law."See also California Business and Professions Code §§6067 and 6068, Indiana Code §33-43-1-1, Idaho Code §3-201, Montana Code §37-61-207, and Virginia Code § 54.1-3903.
 A compilation of all oaths is posted here.

 A lawyer upon admission to a State bar association enters a regulated profession.
 To become a lawyer, one must today attend college and graduate, and then attend three years of law school.
 After graduation, the bar exam must be taken and passed.
-Then a lawyer is sworn and I doubt that any of the statutorily mandated oaths of any State of this nation is substantially different from the oath I took and the others noted above.
+Then a lawyer is sworn and none of these oaths mentions anything British.

 If a tenant desired to vacate his estate and transfer it to another, the superior landlord had to approve.
 Obviously if the estate in question was that of a mere villein, the landlord most likely would only want a hard worker in his place.
 But for larger estates, there were obviously different considerations for landlords.
 If some duke who was the immediate tenant of the King wanted to leave England to marry and live in France, the King would only approve someone whom he knew was absolutely faithful to him.
 Thus, changes in estates from one tenant to another were complicated procedures.
 And a change of the estate of a duke, for example, required those who were his tenants to pay the same "homage and services" to the new landlord.
 But it seems fair to say that most changes in estates, "attorning," were accomplished by the parties themselves without the assistance of any other person.
 If another party did assist this procedure in some way, that party was obviously someone who was well connected and politically astute.
 It did not require, however, somebody like a lawyer.